Austine-Omondi/PortfolioProjects/Video_Game_Sales_Analysis/Video_Game_Sales_Case_Study.md

 ### Genre performance

-Sports generated the highest reported global sales in the full genre analysis at 1,187.51 million units, followed by Action at 1,125.89 million and Shooter at 995.50 million.
+Sports generated the highest reported global sales in the full genre analysis at 1,186.77 million in reported global sales, followed by Action at 1,124.39 million and Shooter at 995.47 million.
 Together, these three genres represented 50.09% of reported sales in that analysis.

 Reporting coverage differed by genre, so sales totals were evaluated alongside record counts and coverage rather than treated as complete market totals.